AkankshaK-AI/EVA7-S5-Assignment/README.md

 Best Test Accuracy: 98.98

 Analysis:
-A large model.
+A large model with more than 150k parameters
-Model is over-fitting
+Model is over-fitting.
+Train accuracy is more than Test

 **Step 2:**

-Target
+Target:
-Reduce parameters as it was a large model.
+1) Reduce parameters as it is a large model.
-Include regularization techniques to reduce overfitting To reduce the size of the big kernel
+2) Include regularization techniques to reduce overfitting
+3) To reduce the size of the big kernel which will help in reducing the parameters

 Results: